 Remember that your gloves are an investment, and should be researched thoroughly.
 Make sure you get the right size for your weight and avoid knockoffs or discount brand gloves.

 You can't train with a broken hand and you can't get better if you don't train.

-The Everlast MMA Kickboxing Gloves training gloves are a specially designed MMA style glove that offers extra support for the structure of the hand and wrist.
+The Everlast Muay Thai Gloves training gloves are a specially designed kickboxing glove style glove that offers extra support for the structure of the hand and wrist.

 By adding extra layers behind the wrist and around the thumb, this glove allows fighters to throw full force punches without having to worry as much about damaging the bones in their hands.

 If you would like a pair of Kickboxing Gloves that can also be worn for MMA training, but are designed to keep your hands and wrists safe, these gloves are your best bet.